-This iconic Aussie plant is loved for its stunning flowers which attract birds and also make great cut flowers.
+Kangaroo paws are an iconic Aussie plant loved for their stunning flowers which attract birds and also make great cut flowers.

 There are thirteen different species of kangaroo paws (Anigozanthos and Macropidia species) but all are native to southern Western Australia.
 They range in height (50cm up to 2m), water requirements, soil types and frost tolerance.
 Choosing the right one for your garden can get quite confusing especially as there are now many different hybrids to choose from as well.
 To simplify things lets break them down into two groups: